nicholasjackson/open-faas-functions/facedetect/README.md

 ```

 ## Input
-The input type of the function is controlled via a http header and accepts jpeg images, or base64 encoded jpegs.
+The input type of the function is controlled via a http header and accepts jpeg/png images, or base64 encoded jpegs and pngs.

 ## Output
 The face data is returned as an array of rectangles...